DECgraphics/david-clark-assessment/README.md

    return {};
 }
 ```
-Recommendation even if the code is correct it may be simplyfied to using one if statement
+Recommendation: Even if the code is correct it may be simplified by using one if statement

+Recommandation : même si le code est correct, il pourrait être simplifié en utilisant une If statement.

 ```js
 function getUserSettings(user) {